pnnl/BIM2RDF/README.md

 ### Tools

+These tools are standardized due to their high utility.

 * Source code is managed by [`git`](https://git-scm.com/).
 * Non-source code files (like data) and pipelines are managed by [dvc](http://dvc.org).
 As such the [.gitignore](./.gitignore) only allows source code files.
 * Documentation is generated with [Quarto](https://quarto.org/).
+* dev: [fire](https://github.com/google/python-fire) to create command line interfaces

 ## Setup